The Bad, The Dad, and The Ugly

 2. Another group who thought they already had earned their reconciliation and were arrogantly passing judgment on the first.

-Before we continue, please ponder this for a moment: Jesus composed these parables on-the-fly to address the specific root issues both groups brought to the table.
+Before we continue, please ponder this for a moment: Jesus composed his parables on-the-fly to address the specific root issues both groups brought to the table.
 This is truly mind-boggling to anyone who has ever addressed a crowd!

-The Sermon
+Jesus’ Sermon

 Now on to Jesus’ message itself, which comprises 3 back-to-back parables.
 The shepherd who left the 99 to save the one is the first parable.
 Jesus follows that up with the parable of the lost coin.
 He then brings his discourse to a climax with the one we’re here to discuss: